 French pop music is more popular than it’s been since the mid-90s, when the French touch was breaking.
 Gainsbourg’s influence has also been huge on alternative music: from Pulp to Massive Attack, De La Soul to Danger Mouse, Black Grape to Iggy Pop, Luke Vibert to Die Antwoord, Air to Kylie Minogue.
 This book is full of new interviews from people who knew him, as well as younger artists who’ve discovered him long after his death.
 Contributors include Jane Birkin, Charlotte Gainsbourg, Jacqueline Ginsburg (Gainsbourg’s sister), Anna Karina, Mike Patton, Etienne Daho, Sly Dunbar, Alan Hawkshaw, Alan Parker, Jean-Claude Vannier, Tony Frank, Tony Allen, Mick Harvey, Bertrand Burgalat, Acid Arab, Jehnny Beth, Alain Chamfort, Metronomy, David Holmes, Blonde Redhead, Air, Sparks, Will Oldham, and many more.

 About The Author

-Jeremy Allen is a well-known British music and culture journalist who has written for publications as various as the Guardian, the BBC, Vice, the Quietus, and Electronic Sound.
-He has interviewed legends like Lou Reed, Lemmy from Motörhead, and Amy Winehouse.
-He lived in Paris for five years until recently and specialises in writing about French pop.
-His recent essay on the nouvelle vague in the Repeater Books anthology We’ll Never Have Paris was described as ‘fascinating’ by the Times Literary Supplement.
+Jeremy Allen has been a music and culture journalist for the best part of two decades, writing for publications like the Guardian, Vice, the Quietus, NME, and Electronic Sound.
+As a French pop specialist who lived in Paris for five years, he has interviewed the great and the good across La Manche, as well as legends like Lou Reed, Lemmy from Motörhead, and Amy Winehouse.
+His recent essay on the French nouvelle vague of cinema published by Repeater Books in the anthology We’ll Never Have Paris was lauded by the TLS.
+Relax Baby Be Cool is his first book.